Plasmode/Z80MB64/Manuals/Getting_started.md

 For TeraTerm users, the remaining software can be installed using a [TeraTerm Macro](https://github.com/Plasmode/Z80SBC64/blob/main/Manuals/Create_CF_with_Macro.md) here:

-To install CP/M 2.2, load cpm22all.hex and type 'c2' to copy cpm22 CCP/BDOS/BIOS to track 0 of CF disk.
-Type “xA” to clear the directory of CF drive A:, “xB” to clear the directory of drive B:, etc. load XMODEM.HEX in ZMon64 and then type 'b2' to boot CP/M 2.2.
+To install CP/M 2.2, load [cpm22all.hex](https://github.com/Plasmode/Z80SBC64/blob/main/Software/cpm22all_z80sbc64.zip) and type '**c2**' to copy cpm22 CCP/BDOS/BIOS to track 0 of CF disk.
+Type “**xA**” to clear the directory of CF drive A:, “**xB**” to clear the directory of drive B:, etc. load [XMODEM.HEX](https://github.com/Plasmode/Z80SBC64/blob/main/Software/xmodem.hex) in ZMon64 and then type '**b2**' to boot CP/M 2.2.
 At CP/M prompt, a>, type

 **save 17 xmodem.com**